WeblateOrg/weblate/docs/admin/machine.rst

 .. literalinclude:: ../../examples/mt_service.py
     :language: python

-You can list own class in :setting:`MACHINE_TRANSLATION_SERVICES` and Weblate will start using that.
+You can list own class in :setting:`MT_SERVICES` and Weblate will start using that.